Vyral/andrew-franklin/_posts/2020-05-11-are-home-prices-falling-due-to-covid-19.md

 {% include youtube.html %}

-Current clients, past clients, and anyone thinking of selling their home right now are all asking us whether home prices are falling.
+Current clients, past clients, and people thinking of selling their home right now are all asking us whether home prices are falling.

 It’s a logical question given the uncertainty in the marketplace due to COVID-19, but the good news is, **prices are not falling, and I don’t see them falling anytime soon.&nbsp;**